NONPROFITS AT NOON: NETWORKING & SPEAKER SERIES

 92% of nonprofits have harassment policies in place, but is it enough?

 Nonprofits aren’t immune to the reality of workplace harassment - unwelcome behaviour that demeans, humiliates or embarrasses employees and can lead to decreased productivity, high turnover, and poor morale.
-On May 23, we’ll address how to identify and deal with this distressing issue.
-Join CCVO’s President & CEO, David Mitchell for a candid discussion on harassment and workplace culture with Roger Chaffin, former Calgary Police Chief, and Pam Krause, President & CEO of the Centre for Sexuality.
+This Nonprofits at Noon featured a panel discussion focused on how organizations can identify and deal with this distressing issue.
+CCVO’s President & CEO David Mitchell welcomed Roger Chaffin, former Calgary Police Chief, and Pam Krause, President & CEO of the Centre for Sexuality for a candid discussion on harassment and workplace culture.

 As Police Chief, Roger Chaffin dealt with allegations of bullying, harassment, and sexual assault when numerous formal complaints by current and former Calgary Police employees were made public.
 These allegations pointed to a bigger issue - one that Pam Krause is working to address by creating tools to identify harassment and protect employees.
 Learn how your organization can benefit from the important work being done at the Centre for Sexuality, and the steps that Roger took to help his staff feel safe and improve morale.